os-js/manual.os-js.org/src/v3/guide/visuals/README.md

 You can override these by [adding it](../../config/README.md#client) to your `src/client/config.js` file and modifying the values.

 > [info] Note, that if users have already customized their settings, the changes to the default configuration won't affect the users.
 In an [upcoming patch](https://github.com/os-js/osjs-client/issues/52) it will be able to migrate these changes.
+By default the settings are stored in the browser (`localStorage`) so you can clear these easily.

 Example: